 The Group's activities expose it to a variety of financial risks: market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
-The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.
-The Group does not enter into or trade financial instruments, including derivative financial instruments such as forward foreign exchange contracts to hedge certain risk exposures.
+The Group's overall risk management approach focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.
+The Group has not entered into or traded financial instruments, including derivative financial instruments such as forward foreign exchange contracts to hedge certain risk exposures.